DocsSelf-hostDeploy & ConfigureDeploy with Docker

 docker ps

-Update your server
+Update or restart the server

 1. Stop the running Docker container: